Business Administration (BA/BS) Contact Information

 BA 213Z Principles of Managerial Accounting 4

-Arts and Letters course that also satisfies a cultural literacy requirement 4
+Core-education course in arts and letters that also satisfies a cultural literacy requirement 4

 Credits 16-17